adityaarakeri/super-scripts/ad_change_check/README.md

 ## Overview:

-This is a script is used to check if any changes have been made to listed Active Directory objects within the last 24 hours.
+This script is used to check if any changes have been made to listed Active Directory objects in the last 24 hours.

 ## Why would you find that useful?

-Generally used to alert if any changes have been made to critical group membership such as Domain Admins or Administrators
+Generally used to alert if any changes have been made to critical group membership such as Domain Admins or Administrators.

 ## How would you setup your own startup script?